 Have you been interested in adding massage or acupuncture to your practice?
 Maybe you have considered getting certified in another treatment method?
 Begin researching and deciding if these make sense for your practice.

-5. Take This Time to Network with Other DCs (Digitally of Course)
+5. Take This Time to Network with Other Healthcare Professionals (Digitally of Course)

 Social distancing doesn’t have to mean social isolation.
-Consider networking with other chiropractors during this time.
-Social media, as well as state and national associations, are a great way to connect with other DCs.
+Consider networking with other healthcare professionals during this time.
+Social media, as well as state and national associations, are a great way to connect with other healthcare professionals.
 You can take this opportunity to learn what they are doing during the pandemic.

 6. Stay In Front of Your Patients